'I would highly recommend Alison to anybody who is considering having therapy. She was an incredible support to me through a difficult time'

 I'm afraid that I do not have disabled access.

 Counselling sessions for individuals last 50 minutes, usually taking place on a weekly basis.
 I see clients on Mondays, Tuesdays and Thursdays.

 Please note that if you want to cancel an appointment I require 24 hours’ notice; otherwise you will still need to pay for any sessions missed.
 I accept payment in cash, by cheque or by bank transfer.

-“Alison helped me to understand feelings I had repressed from childhood.
-Although at times this was painful and challenging, with her professionalism, warmth and sensitivity she steered me through a difficult period in my life.
-She helped me to challenge unhealthy thought patterns that had become second nature.”
+“Alison helped me to understand feelings I had repressed from my childhood.
+Although at times this was painful and challenging, with her professionalism, warmth and sensitivity she steered me through a difficult period in my life.”

 ©2021 Alison Capstick